 Pupils' Responsibilities

-Pupils shall conform to transportation rules and regulations prescribed under state statutes1 and under state and local regulations.
+Pupils shall conform to transportation rules and regulations prescribed under state statutes1, state and local regulations, and the District Transportation Services Policy.

 Instruction in Bus Conduct and Safety

-Instruction in bus conduct and safety shall be provided all transported students.
-Instruction shall include the following rules:
+The District Transportation Services Policy shall be provided to all transported students and their parents/guardians.
+Each student and at least one (1) of their parents/guardians shall acknowledge in writing the receipt, comprehension, and agreement of adherence to the Transportation Services Policy.

 Pupils to Wait at Assigned Stop